jiabou/Portfolio-Projects/README.md

 # 💼 Seth Naidoo – Developer Portfolio

 Welcome to my portfolio repository!
-This repo contains a collection of my college and personal projects showcasing my skills in software development, data analysis, and mobile app design.
+This repo contains a collection of my college and personal projects and group projects showcasing my skills in software development, security, and mobile app design.

 ---